1

 Data aggregation begins by collecting data from various sources, such as databases, monitoring tools, sensors, logs, and APIs.
 The data provides valuable insight into the IT environment, including network performance, system status, and application behavior.

 Each source contributes unique data points, offering a comprehensive view of overall ITOps.
 Collection tools ensure a continuous data flow for analysis in real-time or at scheduled intervals.
-Using robust collection systems and aggregation methods capable of handling diverse data types and volumes ensures you capture all relevant information without loss or corruption.
+Using strong collection systems and aggregation methods can handle different data types and amounts.
+This helps you capture all important information without losing or damaging it.

 Step 2.
 Normalize and transform